nhidinh/nhidinh.github.io/_case-studies/from-stability-to-evolution.md

 ---
 layout: post
-title: From Stability to Evolution: Why We Built a New Automation Framework
+title: "From Stability to Evolution: Why We Built a New Automation Framework"
 order: 9
 ---